CogStack/CogStack-NiFi/docs/deploy/services.md

 make cleanup
 ```

+## Database Stack

+The samples DB uses PgSQL, but we also provide an MSSQL instance (no data on it however), that can be used in prod environments.Please see [the workflows section](./deploy/workflows.md#configuring-db-connector) about how to configure the difference controllers and DB drivers.

 ## Samples DB
 `samples-db` provides a [PostgreSQL](https://www.postgresql.org/) database that contains sample data to play with.
 During start-up the data is loaded from a previously generated DB dump.

+All the necessary resources, data and scripts are stored in `pgsamples/` directory.
+During the service initialization, the script `init_db.sh` will populate the database with sample data read from a database dump stored in `db_dump` directory.
+The directory [`./services/pgsamples/scripts`](https://github.com/CogStack/CogStack-NiFi/tree/master/services/pgsamples/scripts) contains SQL schemas with scripts that will generate the database dump using sample data.

 When deployed the PostgreSQL database is exposed at port `5432` of the `samples-db` container.
 The port is also bound from container to the host machine `5555` port.
 The example data is stored in `db_samples` database.
 Use user `test` with password `test` to connect to it.

+For an example deployment, a PostgreSQL database that contains some example data to play with was generated [synthetic records](https://github.com/synthetichealth/synthea) enrinched with free-text from [MTSamples](https://www.mtsamples.com/).
 The free-text sample data is based on [MT Samples](https://www.mtsamples.com/) dataset with the structured fields generated by [Synthea](https://github.com/synthetichealth/synthea).

 The tables available in the database are:
 - `patients` -  structured patient information,
 - `encounters` - structured encounters information,